FedericoPivotto/logbandpower/README.md

 5. Create directory `dataset` in package directory `catkin_ws/src/logbandpower/`

+6. Rename the input GDF file as `data.gdf` and copy it in directory `catkin_ws/src/logbandpower/dataset/`

-6. Compile the catkin workspace from directory `catkin_ws/` and source it
+7. Compile the catkin workspace from directory `catkin_ws/` and source it
 ```bash
 catkin build
 # or